dsc-courses/dsc80-2023-fa/tech_support.md

 `conda install <package_name>`, where `<package_name>` is replaced by the name of the package you want to install, and hit enter.

-Anaconda comes with `pandas`, `numpy`, and many other data science packages.
-You will, however, need to install `otter-grader`; this is the autograder package that runs the tests in labs, projects, etc. You can do so by running: `pip install otter-grader==3.1.4` in a terminal.

 ### Replicating the Gradescope Environment